leocornus/leocornus-nodejs-sandbox/docs/stories/selenium-webdrivers-story.rst

-Selenium WebDriver Speedup
+Selenium WebDrivers Speedup
 ==========================

 Some facts.

-- selenium webderver has built-in support for Firefox browser.
+- selenium webdervers has built-in support for Firefox browser.
 - drivers for any other browser has to be installed.
 - drivers executables have to be placed on PATH.
-- `selenium-webdriver api docs`_ has most comprehensive details.
+- `selenium-webdrivers api docs`_ has most comprehensive details.

 The `choosing your automated acceptance testing`_ framework has a good analyitze about different end to end testing framework.